 These variables contain the name of the current action and frame and the status of the auto position skill.
 If the auto position skill executes a frame or action, the $AutoPositionStatus will be true (1).
 Otherwise, if the skill isn't running, it will be false (0).

 4. Title Field

 This field contains the title of the auto position skill.
 You can change it if you'd like. *Note: Changing the title here will also change the title in the controlCommand() associated with this skill.
 Any existing references in your code will need to be updated for the new name.

 Configuration - Import/Export Utilities

 Within the Configuration menu is the ability to Import or Export Actions and/or Frames.
-You can only import frames if the servo configuration matches the existing project, for obvious reasons.
+You can only import frames if the servo configuration matches the existing project for obvious reasons.
 If the servo configuration does not match, the import utility cannot simply "guess" what servos to assign the new frames.
 This limits importing and exporting to projects with the same servo configuration.

 1. Export Button

 This button exports an .autoposition file for adding to another ARC project.

 This button allows you to import both .autoposition and .ezb files into an ARC project.